Smoking Cessation – Diagnosis, Symptoms and Treatment

 Smoking Cessation Medications

 Smoking cessation management depends on the stage at which the individual is ready to make a behavioral change.
 If they have not yet contemplated quitting, it is generally recommended that the patient be provided with educational brochures.
 Patients that are contemplating smoking should receive positive feedback and encouragement.
 They may be further educated about the risks of smoking and the health benefits that smoking cessation affords.
-Some individuals are certain they want to quit and are immediately interested in treatment.
+Some individuals are sure they want to quit and are immediately interested in treatment.

 Treatment of smoking cessation may include psychological strategies such as biofeedback and participation in smoking cessation groups.
 Patients with nicotine dependence often benefit from nicotine gums, lozenges, or patches that gradually help them wean off nicotine.
 These include Nicorette gum and NicoDerm patches.

-Often times, a combination of psychological treatment, nicotine supplementation, and psychoactive medications is the most effective management strategy.
+Often, a combination of psychological treatment, nicotine supplementation, and psychoactive medications is the most effective management strategy.

 - Jha P, Ramasundarahettige C, Landsman V, et al. 21st-century hazards of smoking and benefits of cessation in the United States.
 N Engl J Med 2013; 368:341. - https://www.nejm.org/doi/full/10.1056/NEJMsa1211128